mliu000/BrainJack/README.md

 ### *View Player Statistics*

-In Between matches, you can view statistics (such as net win/loss, number of matches played, number of matches won) all one one screen.
+In Between matches, you can view statistics (such as net win/loss, number of matches played, number of matches won) all on one screen.

 <img src="src/main/resources/static/images/Readme_pictures/Screenshot 2025-05-20 125759.png" alt="Gameplay Screenshot" width="400"/>